prate91/imagoTriplifier/SPARQL/GeoSPARQL/GeoSPARQL_queries.md

 ```

 The query retrieves the work titles and authors along with the toponyms the works mention.
-The "FROM" clause specifies the graph that is queried.
-Several ontology prefixes are specified at the beginning of the query to shorten the corresponding IRIs, which are used in the subsequent parts of the query.
-The prefix declaration is equal also for the other two queries reported in the following.
-The \textit{WHERE} clause, in addition to retrieving the work titles and authors and the toponyms, the polygons of the places identified by the toponyms are defined as conditions to satisfy.
-Finally, the \textit{FILTER} clause selects the places that are included within a buffer of 0.2 degrees created around the Francigena polygon.
-The Via Francigena is an ancient road and pilgrimage route running from Canterbury in England, through France and Switzerland, to Rome and then to Apulia, Italy, where there were ports of embarkation for the Holy Land. \\
+In the `WHERE` clause, we retrieve the work titles and authors and the toponyms as well as the polygons of the places identified by the toponyms.
+Furthermore, we set the value of the work literary genre equal to *itineraria*.
+Indeed, we think that a study on the knowledge of places located near the via Francigena is more significant if conducted on works belong to the genres of travel literature.
+The Via Francigena is an ancient road and pilgrimage route running from Canterbury in England, through France and Switzerland, to Rome and then to Apulia, Italy, where there were ports of embarkation for the Holy Land. *Itineraria* genre has a unique identifier (100021) that came from a literary genres thesaurus built by the IMAGO scholars based on the subject indexing tool Nuovo Soggettario.
-The query produced the output reported in Table \ref{tab:Query2}.
+Finally, the `FILTER` clause selects the places that are included within a buffer of 0.2 degrees created around the Francigena polygon, specified in the `BIND` operator.

 |     | title                      | authorName                  | toponymName |
 | --- | -------------------------- | --------------------------- | ----------- |